 There were 1,025,968 phishing attacks in the first quarter of 2022

-Check out this article from Net Security giving you a breakdown of all of the attacks so far in 2022: Phishing reaches all-time high in early 2022
+Check out this article from Net Security, giving you a breakdown of all of the attacks so far in 2022: Phishing reaches an all-time high in early 2022

 Brute Force Attack

-A brute-force attack is carried out by a hacker or cyber criminal who uses a computer program to try all possible letters, numbers, and symbol sequences until they land on the correct combination.
+A hacker or cyber criminal carries out a brute-force attack using a computer program to try all possible letters, numbers, and symbol sequences until they land on the correct combination.

 54.6 million current, former and prospective T-Mobile customers hacked